darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 - cd ../fastapi/example && code -r .

-we create again venv, pip install -r requirements.txt, select new venv (at the bottom-right of the IDE.
+We create again venv, pip install -r requirements.txt, and select new venv (at the bottom-right of the IDE.
 Select path to venv/bin/python3 manually if necessary there). if smth glitches, we do `Ctrl + Shift + P -> Reload Window` trick

-with small fixing to launch.json, we have it adapted for fastapi now
+with small fixes to launch.json, we have it adapted for fastapi now
 ```json
 {
     "version": "0.2.0",